The "carried interest" tax break is once again the subject of a fierce debate, and business owners could feel the effects of its outcome.

 Further, he worries the tax would simply mean less money for founders, making venture funding even less equitable.
-"The founders who are going to hit hardest are underrepresented," he says.
+"The founders who are going to get hit hardest are underrepresented," he says.

 Small investment firms like Conwell's are forgotten in political debates over this tax increase, says Brett Palmer, president of the Small Business Investor Alliance (SBIA), a trade association of private equity and venture funds.
 By the logic that smaller investment firms are going to invest in smaller businesses, less money for these firms means less investment in small- and medium-size businesses, he says.